-Clean Harbors Aragonite may perform the Table 3 storage and acceptance analyses in the E-5 fingerprint area.
+Aragonite may perform the Table 3 storage and acceptance analyses in the E-5 and E-8 fingerprint areas.
 Laboratory fume hoods have been installed in E-5 between the western most wall of E-5 to the south of the entrance door and immediately west of the containment wall of Bay 2.
-The E-5 fingerprint area is classified as a Class C fire hazard laboratory unit under NFPA and shall meet all applicable NFPA requirements.
+The E-8 fingerprint area is located in the northwest corner of E-8 and is separated from the main receiving/storage area.
+The E-5 and E-8 fingerprint areas are classified as Class C fire hazard laboratory units under NFPA and shall meet all applicable NFPA requirements.
 Whenever a waste sample and/or chemicals are present in a fume hood, the exhaust fan shall be running, and the hood sash shall be positioned to ensure that the minimum required airflow is maintained.
 The fire door between the E-5 fingerprint area and E-6 shall remain closed and sealed off.